Skip to content

 Disposition: ACTION+100.

-• Minutes and recorded decisions of adoption panels,
+Example(s): Minutes and recorded decisions of adoption panels, adoption files.

-Statutory basis (The Disclosure of Adoption Information (Post-Commencement Adoptions) Regulations 2005 No. 888.
+Rationale: Statutory basis (The Disclosure of Adoption Information (Post-Commencement Adoptions) Regulations 2005 No. 888, PART 2, Regulation 6).

-Other storage location: Offsite Storage, Secure network folder
+Other storage location: Offsite storage, secure network folder and on-site microfiche

 CHILD 2.03.1: Process involved in checking the suitability of people who have become adoptive parents